Turbulence in Simulated Local Cluster Analogs: One-to-one comparisons between SLOW and XRISM/Hitomi: Results

 The line profile of Coma is significantly broadened by several $10$\,eV.
 Virgo and Perseus, in contrast, show much narrower lines.
 Also, a shift of the line position can be observed, strongest for Coma, followed by Virgo, consistent with their larger bulk velocities in Fig.~\ref{fig:velocity_profiles}.
 Perseus, which has the lowest bulk velocity, shows hardly any line shift.

 We perform a simple XSPEC\footnote{v12.12} fitting procedure on the retrieved spectra using a single temperature \texttt{bapec} model at XRISM-like energy resolution of 4 eV with a dummy response function.
-Overall, the Perseus and Virgo fields show great convergence, yielding small velocity dispersions of $\sigma_{z}=107\pm7\,\mathrm{km\,s}^{-1}$ and $\sigma_{z}=86\pm12\,\mathrm{km\,s}^{-1}$, respectively, in addition to thermal broadening, compared to the observational value of $\sigma_{z}=144\pm6$\,km\,s$^{-1}$ for Perseus \citep{HitomiCollaboration+2018}.
-For the Coma field, a two-temperature \texttt{bapec} ($\sigma_{z,1}=168\,\mathrm{km\,s}^{-1}$, $\sigma_{z,2}=650\,\mathrm{km\,s}^{-1}$) model was needed to account for a bimodal line-of-sight velocity structure in the chosen region caused by the interaction of the two BCG analogues.
-This was not necessary for the Coma observations, for which \citet{XRISMCollaboration+2025c} could fit a single-component spectrum with $\sigma_{z}=208\pm12$\,km\,s$^{-1}$.
-Small timing and orientation differences, as well as differences in the precise choice of the region, can affect the measured velocity structure for this highly active system.
+Overall, single temperature models for the Perseus and Virgo fields show great convergence, yielding small velocity dispersions of $\sigma_{z}=106\pm7\,\mathrm{km\,s}^{-1}$ and $\sigma_{z}=73\pm10\,\mathrm{km\,s}^{-1}$, respectively, in addition to thermal broadening, compared to the observational value of $\sigma_{z}=144\pm6$\,km\,s$^{-1}$ for Perseus \citep{HitomiCollaboration+2018} and $\sigma_{z}=262_{-46}^{+52}$ for Virgo \citep{XRISMCollaboration+2026}.
+Our simulated values are consistently lower for these two clusters, solving the previously known tension for Virgo \citep{XRISMCollaboration+2025j}, and leaving room for effects from AGN feedback in the center of these clusters, which are not accounted for in our simulations.

+For the Coma field, a two-temperature \texttt{bapec} ($\sigma_{z,1}=77\,\mathrm{km\,s}^{-1}$, $\sigma_{z,2}=668\,\mathrm{km\,s}^{-1}$) model was needed to account for a bimodal line-of-sight velocity structure in the chosen region caused by the interaction of the two BCG analogs.
+This was not necessary for the Coma observations, for which \citet{XRISMCollaboration+2025d} could fit a single-component spectrum with $\sigma_{z}=208\pm12$\,km\,s$^{-1}$ and also resolve the individual lines more clearly, even though they overlap.
+Small timing and orientation differences, as well as differences in the precise choice of the region particularly relative to the two BCGs, can affect the measured velocity structure for this highly active system.
+A more detailed study of the variation of the spectrum depending on the aforementioned parameters would be required to fully understand the differences.

 A key difference between the clusters is their velocity structure.
 Meanwhile, the choice of filtering lengths due to the different distances of the clusters also plays an important role.
 We study this effect by choosing a region size for all clusters as if they were located at an arbitrary redshift $z=0.08$ but scaling the emission back to the original area to have similar total emission.
 Virgo and Perseus, which are very relaxed, show no significant increase in turbulent line broadening.
 Coma, in contrast, which is much more active, shows significantly broader lines by a factor of $\gtrsim 2$ due to the mixing of bulk and turbulent motions, which would thus lead to an overestimation of the amount of turbulent velocity and pressure.